oakridge-analytics/pb-buddy/reports/modelling/02_modelling.md

 - `description`: Ad description, free form text
 - `original_post_date`: Original date ad was posted
 - `ad_title`: Title of the ad
+- `location`: What country, and potentially what city/region was the bike listed in?
+- `Covid`: Was COVID-19 impacting the market when this bike was listed?
+We know retail sale of bikes was overwhelmed by demand, likely this occured in used market as well and saw increased prices.

 # Train/Valid/Test Split